-If you have to travel outside the U.S. before a final decision has been made on your asylum case, you must receive Advance Parole before leaving the U.S. so you will be allowed back in upon your return.
-If you do not get Advance Parole, your application for asylum might be denied, because United States Citizenship and Immigration Services (USCIS) will presume you have abandoned your request for asylum.
-It is strongly recommended that you should not travel to the Country where you fear the persecution.
+If you have to travel outside the U.S. before a final decision has been made on your asylum case, you must receive Advance Parole before leaving the U.S. so that you will be allowed back in upon your return.
+Suppose you do not get an Advance Parole.
+In that case, your asylum application might be denied because United States Citizenship and Immigration Services (USCIS) will presume you have abandoned your request for asylum.
+It is strongly recommended that you should not travel to the Country where you fear persecution.

 CAN I GET A GREEN CARD (LAWFUL PERMANENT RESIDENT STATUS) IF GRANTED ASYLUM?

 Yes.
 After one (1) year of your approved asylee status, you can apply for adjustment of status to become a lawful permanent resident of the U.S.

 DOES THE U.S. LIMIT THE NUMBER OF INDIVIDUALS WHO CAN BE GRANTED ASYLUM?

 No. There is no quota limit on the number of individuals who can be granted political asylum; however, every year, there is a limit (10,000) on the number of people who can get permanent resident status based on political asylum.